Why Captain America will always be my favorite Avenger

 Last fall, when Chris Evans tweeted that he'd had an "emotional day" wrapping filming on the fourth Avengers film and that playing Captain America "over the past eight years has been an honor," fans of the Marvel superhero flipped out.
-Many feared Cap -- aka Steve Rogers -- would be killed off in Avengers: Endgame, which opened in theaters Friday.
+Many feared Cap -- aka Steve Rogers -- would be killed off in Avengers: Endgame, which opened in theaters worldwide this week.

 Well -- MAJOR SPOILER HERE -- fear no more.
 Captain America doesn't die.
 But he does end his run as an Avenger in an exit that's emotional, bittersweet -- and well, just perfect.